mdchambers/dissertation/ch2_groucho.figures/ch2_groucho.figures.md

 //PB

+**Figure 2-h.
+Average Groucho peak widths suggest spreading is an limited phenomenon.** Groucho binding regions have a median width of between 500 and 700 bp.
+This binding pattern is more consistent with a transcription factor localizing to a small area of chromatin than with the spreading model that has been theorized to explain the association of Groucho with chromatin.
+However, at all three timepoints, there are a significant number of outlier Groucho peaks exhibiting wider binding.

+//PB

 **Figure 2-e.
 Groucho binding is enriched in promoters, introns, and 5' UTRs at all timepoints** **(A)** Heatmap of statistical enrichment of Groucho binding as determined by ChIP-seq over three time spans.
 Enrichment (yellow) or depletion (blue) of mapped reads across several feature types is show.
 Groucho exhibits the strongest enrichment in 5' UTRs, with slight enrichment in both promoters regions (defined as within 500 bp upstream of the TSS) and intronic regions.
 Average levels of reads were mapped further upstream (500 - 2000 bp), while regions further away were depleted for Groucho binding (2,000 - 20,000 bp). **(B)** Mapping the location of Groucho binding peaks versus each peak's nearest feature reveals that Groucho preferentially binds within gene bodies, with over half of all Groucho binding at the middle and late timepoints occurring within gene bodies.
 Groucho binding outside of genes is approximately evenly split between binding upstream and downstream of its nearest feature.

 //PB